 - In January 2018, the State of California will no longer include costs for in-home support services (IHSS) in its Medicaid contracts.
-In June 2017, the governor approved the removal of these services from managed care and returned responsibility for the IHSS program costs back to the counties. - In Georgia and Indiana, we have recently been successful in reprocuring contracts.
-However, the Medicaid programs were expanded to include additional insurers, which could reduce our market share.
+In June 2017, the governor approved the removal of these services from managed care and returned responsibility for the IHSS program costs back to the counties. - In Indiana, we were successful in reprocuring our existing contract.
+However, the Medicaid program was expanded to include additional insurers, which could reduce our market share.